Guided History Walks with Mary Jo Padgett, Walk on Historic Main Street

 Be charmed and informed by Hendersonville’s history, architecture, and colorful stories.
-Learn how the town got its name, who donated the land, bordellos, the oldest block of buildings, amazing fires, trolley lines … and more.
-Meeting Place: Hendersonville City Hall, front steps (corner of 5th Ave.
+Learn how the town got its name, who donated the land, bordellos, the oldest block of buildings, amazing fires, trolley lines and more.
+Meet at Hendersonville City Hall, front steps (corner of 5th Ave.
 E. and King St.)

 All tours: $10 per person